-With condos and co-ops, you have to remember, it‚Äôs not just your creditworthiness the lender has to worry about.
-It also has to worry about the fiscal and physical health of the entire development into which you’re buying.
+With condos and co-ops, it’s not just your creditworthiness the lender has to worry about.
+It must also verify the fiscal and physical health of the entire development into which you’re buying.

-Condo projects and properties which¬†don’t¬†meet Fannie Mae and Freddie Mac warrantability standards are known as non-warrantable.
+Condo projects and properties which don’t meet Fannie Mae and Freddie Mac warrantability standards are known as non-warrantable.

-Non-warrantable condos are more challenging to borrow against.
+Non-warrantable condos are more challenging to finance.

 Typically, a condo is considered warrantable if:

 - No single entity owns more than 10% of the units in a project, including the developer

 - At least 51% of the units are owner-occupied

 - Fewer than 15% of the units are in arrears with their association dues